-.01 For a going concern valuation the actuary should:

-- Assume that the plan continues indefinitely; - Select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations to the extent, if any, required by law or by the terms of an appropriate engagement; and - Consider all benefits of which the actuary is aware, including contingent benefits, payable under the pension plan and should include provision for all such benefits expected to be paid while the plan is ongoing unless: - The law requires the valuation to exclude such benefits; or - The law permits the exclusion of such benefits and the terms of an appropriate engagement stipulate that the actuary exclude such benefits.
-[Effective February 1, 2018]
+- .01 For a going concern valuation the actuary should: - Assume that the plan continues indefinitely; - Notwithstanding subsection 1740, select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations, as described in paragraph 1740.40, to the extent, if any, required by law or by the terms of an appropriate engagement; and - Consider all benefits of which the actuary is aware, including contingent benefits, payable under the pension plan and should include provision for all such benefits expected to be paid while the plan is ongoing unless: - The law requires the valuation to exclude such benefits; or - The law permits the exclusion of such benefits and the terms of an appropriate engagement stipulate that the actuary exclude such benefits.
+[Effective December 31, 2010]

-- .02 For pension plans that are funded, in selecting the best estimate assumption for the discount rate, the actuary may either: - Take into account the expected investment return on the assets of the pension plan at the calculation date and the expected investment policy after that date; or - Reflect the yields on fixed income investments, considering the expected future benefit payments of the pension plan and the circumstances affecting the work. - .03 In establishing the discount rate assumption, the actuary would assume that there will be no additional returns achieved, net of investment expenses, from an active investment management strategy compared to a passive investment management strategy except to the extent that the actuary has reason to believe, based on relevant supporting data, that such additional returns will be consistently and reliably earned over the long term.

-.04 If the plan is a "designated plan" as that term is defined in the Income Tax Regulations (Canada) and the purpose of the going concern valuation is to determine the maximum funding permitted by law, then the actuary would use assumptions stipulated by law for that purpose.
+- .02 For pension plans that are funded, in selecting the best estimate assumption for the discount rate, the actuary may either: - Take into account the expected investment return on the assets of the pension plan at the calculation date and the expected investment policy after that date; or - Reflect the yields on fixed income investments, considering the expected future benefit payments of the pension plan and the circumstances of the work. - In establishing the discount rate assumption, the actuary would assume that there will be no additional returns achieved, net of investment expenses, from an active investment management strategy compared to a passive investment management strategy except to the extent that the actuary has reason to believe, based on relevant supporting data, that such additional returns will be consistently and reliably earned over the long term. - .04 If the plan is a "designated plan" as that term is defined in the Income Tax Regulations (Canada) and the purpose of the going concern valuation is to determine the maximum funding permitted by law, then the actuary would use assumptions stipulated by law for that purpose.